dbt-labs/docs.getdbt.com/website/docs/docs/cloud/connect-data-platform/connnect-bigquery.md

       client_x509_cert_url: xxx
     ```

-    If you require [other fields](/docs/core/connect-data-platform/bigquery-setup#service-account-json) to be overridden at the enviromnent level via extended attributes, please respect the [expected indentiation](/docs/dbt-cloud-environments#only-the-top-level-keys-are-accepted-in-extended-attributes) (ordering doesn't matter):
+    If you require [other fields](/docs/core/connect-data-platform/bigquery-setup#service-account-json) to be overridden at the environment level via extended attributes, please respect the [expected indentation](/docs/dbt-cloud-environments#only-the-top-level-keys-are-accepted-in-extended-attributes) (ordering doesn't matter):

     ```yaml
     priority: interactive